 Do note that while you have to submit proof of a stay, it’s fine if you earned that status through a credit card.
-For example, if you have the IHG® Rewards Club Premier Credit Card and have stayed at least one night at an IHG property, you can use your Platinum status to start a Hilton Honors Diamond challenge.
+For example, if you have the IHG® Rewards Club Premier Credit Card and have stayed at least one night at an IHG property, you can use your Platinum status to start a Hilton Honors status challenge.

 Hilton Honors status challenge FAQs